-- The consortium is contractually required to design USAR exercises in full alignment with the INSARAG Guidelines and associated methodologies, therefore providing enhanced opportunities for eligible INSARAG classified teams. - EU MODEX is a highly credible and proven platform, and a known entity with many years of experience in delivering high quality international civil protection exercises.
+- Having additional teams and international actors participating as part of the EU MODEX exercise which has an IER ongoing creates a much more realistic atmosphere for the team being classified and for the IER classifiers to better observe the team's capability in terms of the key functions of interoperability and coordination. - The consortium is contractually required to design USAR exercises in full alignment with the INSARAG Guidelines and associated methodologies, therefore providing enhanced opportunities for eligible INSARAG classified teams. - EU MODEX is a highly credible and proven platform, and a known entity with many years of experience in delivering high quality international civil protection exercises.
 It engages personnel that are experienced, competent, and fully conversant with international disaster response structures and know how to deliver an exercise to the globally accepted standards required for an IER exercise and in accordance with the INSARAG Guidelines and methodology. - Eligible USAR teams that successfully pass their INSARAG Classification and/or Reclassification will be recognised as meeting the requirements to be registered in the European Civil Protection Pool (ECPP)2 and will not be required to undertake a separate EU Certification process.
 The responsible National Civil Protection Authority will however still need to apply for the registration of the team in the 'Pool' by sending an official request combined with the submission of the application file, providing the necessary documentation on the capacity.
 It should also be clear that there are no reciprocal arrangements in place for teams passing the EU certification process as this does not lead to automatic INSARAG classification.